dreemurrs-embedded/Jumpdrive/README.md

 - OnePlus 6
 - OnePlus 6T

-You can use this to flash a image **directly to eMMC**, troubleshooting a broken system, and a lot more.
+You can use this to flash an image **directly to eMMC**, troubleshoot a broken system, and a lot more.

 ### Table of Contents
 - [Installation](#installation)